Effective 3 October 2016

 15 You must check your statements

 Without limiting any part of these conditions, you must promptly review your statement of account to check for and tell NAB of any transaction recorded on your statement that you suspect for any reason that you did not authorise or that the information recorded is incorrect.
-If you do not, then subject to any applicable law, you do not have any right to make a claim against NAB in respect of such a matter (for example a forged cheque).
+Failure to promptly report unauthorised transactions may increase your liability.

 17 Reference to Product Disclosure Statement (PDS) in ancillary documents